 It’s generally agreed that an existing target to provide $100bn of climate finance a year by 2020 has been missed.
+In October, the UK COP presidency suggested it will be met by 2023.
 Not meeting the target going forward will affect the level of trust that developing nations have in developed countries.
 They are being asked to cut their own future emissions while suffering the effects of climate change which they are not responsible for.

 Why climate finance matters

 In 2009, at the fifteenth conference of the parties (COP15 ) of the UN Climate Change Conference (UNFCCC) in Copenhagen, climate finance funding of $100 billion a year by 2020 was agreed.

 Climate finance is being delivered by Annex I countries of the UNFCCC agreement (referred to as developed countries by the UNFCCC, with high greenhouse gas emissions) to non-Annex I countries (referred to as developing countries).

 The finance is to fund climate change mitigation, which are measures to reduce greenhouse emissions, and adaptation to climate change.
 Funding can come from public and private sources and be provided in different forms.

 Final figures will not be available until 2022 but it’s generally accepted that the 2020 goal has not been fully met.
 This, together with what form climate finance takes (loans or grants), is a key area of contention for developing countries in the run up to COP26.